Contrast fabric

-Contrast fabric is a term used in sewing used to refer to a fabric piece or embellishment made from a different fabric than the main fabric.
-The term contrast fabric directly contrasts with the term self-fabric.
+Contrast fabric is a sewing term that refers to a fabric piece or embellishment made from a different fabric than the main fabric.
+The term 'contrast fabric' is used in contrast to the term self-fabric.

 Contrast fabric is used in certain pattern pieces such as facings and linings to produce design details that stand out from the rest of the garment.
-It is also used as embellishment, such as in ric rac, piping) or appliqué.
+It is also used as embellishment, such as in ric rac, piping or appliqué.
 For example, to make buttons a design feature, a special type of button is often covered in the contrasting fabric.